DomeldManangan/DT-PitchDeck-Sigma_Legends/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- What is the project : A real-time climate monitoring and analysis system focused on tracking the impacts of El Niño.
+It provides live updates, insights, and risk assessments for affected regions.
+- Whats the purpose : To equip individuals, communities, and organizations with accurate, real-time information about El Niño’s effects, helping them prepare for and mitigate climate-related challenges.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Hover transition
+- Discover
+- About Us
+- Blog
-- Transactional
+- Contact Us

 ### Technology
 <!-- TODO: List of Technology Used -->